rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/README.md

 ff36 | Set __Tile Map Writer Sprite Number__ referred to as _TMWSN_ in the following<br> |
 ff37 | Set _TMWSN_ tile map line ( 0 - 63 ) |
 ff38 | Set _TMWSN_ tile map line bitmap |
-ff39 | | Sprites at flag<br>8 bit { sprite7, sprite6 ... sprite0 } flag of which sprites are visible at the x,y coordinate set below
+ff39 | | Sprites at flag<br>8 bit { sprite7, sprite6 ... sprite0 } flag of which sprites are visible at the x,y coordinate set below<br>Updates every frame whilst the pixel is being rendered
 ff3a | Sprites at x coordinate |
 ff3b | Sprites at y coordinate |
 ff3c | Update a sprite<br>See notes below |